 |Applicants Submitting SAT scores||13%|

-Let's take a closer look at all of these areas to get a better idea of what Florida College offers and if it might be a good choice for you.
+Let's take a look at these factors to get a better sense of what Florida College offers and if the school might be the right college for you.

-It is moderately difficult to get into Florida College.
+Florida College is moderately difficult to get into.
 Around 74% of applicants get into Florida College each year.
-Last year, 331 students applied to Florida College and 244 were admitted.
+Out of 331 applications received in 2022, 244 students were offered admission.

 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.